 Predictive maintenance is a condition-based maintenance strategy that uses sensor devices to monitor the state of assets.
 These sensor devices provide real-time data that is used to forecast when an asset will require maintenance and to prevent equipment failure.

 Predictive maintenance architectures often include data gathering and storage, data translation, condition monitoring, asset health evaluation, prognostics, a decision support system, and a human interface layer.
-The architecture can be used in various indutries such as: Construction, Utilities, Transportation, Oil, Gas and Mining, etc.
+The architecture can be used in various indutries such as: Heavy Equipment Management, Supply Chain Logstics, and Utility Management.